Tim2110/TRACC/README.txt

 This should prompt you with the question "Clean (1) or Convert (2)?"

 It is suggested that you carefully clean your data before converting it.
-Zero and negative values in particular my cause conversion to fail.
+Zero and negative values in particular may cause conversion to fail.
 Erroneously high or low values will make conversion inaccurate, though it might not crash the program.

 Below is a brief description of Cleaning and Conversion